ZTW21/CharlotteClubSwim-Website/README.md

-    "name": "Jane Smith",      // Change just the text between the quotes "title": "President",      // Keep the quotes and commas "email": "new@email.com",  // Make sure the email is correct "image": "./assets/officers/officer-placeholder.jpg"  // Add image to public/assets/officers and change the filepath }
+    "name": "Jane Smith",      // Change just the text between the quotes "title": "President",      // Keep the quotes and commas "email": "new@email.com",  // Make sure the email is correct "image": "./assets/officers/officer-placeholder.jpg"  // Leave this as is for now }
 ```